 Most file systems include some measure of security.
-However, systems such as NFS [19], xFS [1], and Petal [13] pass nearly all of their data in the clear, relying on relatively insecure networks and trusted hosts for data protection.
+However, systems such as xFS [1] and Petal [16] pass nearly all of their data in the clear, relying on relatively insecure networks and trusted hosts for data protection.
 Such a tactic works well if a network is totally disconnected from the rest of the world, but is a poor solution for modern systems that are exposed to the Internet.
-Some protection can be provided via firewalls or by secure network protocols [2,11,16], but these mechanisms do not protect data stored on disk.
+Some protection can be provided via firewalls or secure network protocols [4, 15], but these mechanisms do not protect data stored on disk.
+NFS offered little security until recently [22]; the new NFSv3 and NFSv4 protocols promise additional security, but there is little experience with the performance overheads of providing such security.

-Other systems, such as AFS [10,21] and NASD (Network Attached Secure Disk) [9] use Kerberos [17] to provide security.
+Other systems, such as AFS [14, 24] and NASD (Network Attached Secure Disk) [12, 13] use Kerberos [20] to provide security.
 These systems provide stronger security by requiring users to obtain "tickets" from a third party.
 The tickets are then presented to the file server (AFS) or NASD disk as proof of identity and access rights.
 These systems are considerably stronger than those that rely upon simple authentication, but they still suffer from several problems.
-First, files are left in the clear on the disks themselves, and are normally transferred in the clear.
+First, files are left in the clear on the disks themselves, and may be transferred in the clear as well.
 Second, Kerberos-based systems rely upon a centralized security authority that is separate from the disks themselves.
 This is advantageous for sharing within a well-connected organization, but can become more difficult for widely distributed systems.

-SCARED [18] is another file system that uses encryption to authenticate remote network storage.
-The SCARED design supports the use of end-toend encryption of data, and, similar to SNAD, uses timestamps and counters to protect against replay attacks.
+SCARED [21] is another file system that uses encryption to authenticate remote network storage.
+The SCARED design supports the use of end-to-end encryption of data, and, similar to SNAD, uses timestamps and counters to protect against replay attacks.
 However, SCARED does not implement end-to-end data encryption, leaving that for the underlying file system.
-SCARED, like the authentication we propose in Scheme 3, uses secure hashes for authentication.
+SCARED, like the highest-performance version of our security system, uses secure hashes for authentication.